 Reasons to Love Chicken Fried Rice

-Even if you don’t have a long-running, hot-and-heavy relationship with fried rice like I do, this recipe has something to offer you.
+Even if you don’t have a long-running, hot-and-heavy relationship with fried rice, this recipe has something to offer you.

 - It’s Healthy.
-Fried rice is not bad for you, especially if you load up on the vegetables, use brown rice instead of white, and limit the amount of added sugar and oil, which is exactly what this recipe does.
+Fried rice is not bad for you, especially if you load up on the vegetables, use brown rice instead of white rice, and limit the amount of added sugar and oil, which is exactly what this recipe does.

 - It’s Versatile.
 I make fried rice at home with a bag of frozen peas and carrots, which we always keep on hand, then toss in whatever extra vegetables we have lurking around.